RicardoWUlei/Python-programming-exercises/100+ Python challenging programming exercises for Python 3.md

 ```

 ### Question 54
-Define a class named Shape and its subclass Square.
+Define a class named **Shape** and its subclass **Square**.
 The Square class has an init function which takes a length as argument.
 Both classes have a area function which can print the area of the shape where Shape's area is 0 by default.

 Hints: